Key Quote

 Technique 1 — ANAPHORA / OBSESSIVE POSSESSIVE

-The relentless anaphora (repetition of an opening word) of 'mine' — repeated six times — creates an almost incantatory (spell-like, chanting) effect.
+The relentless anaphoraanaphora — Repetition of a word or phrase at the start of successive clauses of 'mine' — repeated six times — creates an almost incantatoryincantatory — Having the quality of a chant or spell effect.
 Leonato does not say 'my daughter' or use Hero's name; he reduces her to a possession.
 This obsessive repetition reveals that his grief is fundamentally about ownership: her shame is his shame because she is his property.

 The paradox 'I myself was to myself not mine' suggests Leonato had invested his entire identity in Hero — he lost himself in possessing her.
-Shakespeare creates a grammatically dizzying sentence that mirrors Leonato's psychological disorientation, as his sense of self collapses along with his daughter's reputation.
+Shakespeare creates a grammatically dizzying sentence that mirrors Leonato's psychological disorientationdisorientation — A loss of one's sense of position, direction, or identity, as his sense of self collapses along with his daughter's reputation.

 Key Words